Capacitive displacement sensor: Disc drive industry

-In the disc drive industry, capacitive displacement sensors are used to measure the runout (a measure of how much the axis of rotation deviates from an ideal fixed line) of disc drive spindles.
+In the disc drive industry, capacitive displacement sensors are used to measure the runout (a measure of how much the axis of rotation deviates from an ideal fixed line) of disc drives spindles.
 By knowing the exact runout of these spindles, disc drive manufacturers are able to determine the maximum amount of data that can be placed onto the drives.
 Capacitive sensors are also used to ensure that disc drive platters are orthogonal to the spindle before data is written to them.

 Precision thickness measurements

 Capacitive displacement sensors can be used to make very precise thickness measurements.
 Capacitive displacement sensors operate by measuring changes in position.
 If the position of a reference part of known thickness is measured, other parts can be subsequently measured and the differences in position can be used to determine the thickness of these parts.
 In order for this to be effective using a single probe, the parts must be completely flat and measured on a perfectly flat surface.
 If the part to be measured has any curvature or deformity, or simply does not rest firmly against the flat surface, the distance between the part to be measured and the surface it is placed upon will be erroneously included in the thickness measurement.
 This error can be eliminated by using two capacitive sensors to measure a single part.
 Capacitive sensors are placed on either side of the part to be measured.
 By measuring the parts from both sides, curvature and deformities are taken into account in the measurement and their effects are not included in the thickness readings.

 The thickness of plastic materials can be measured with the material placed between two electrodes a set distance apart.
 These form a type of capacitor.
-The plastic when placed between the electrodes acts as a dielectric and displaces air (which has dielectric constant of 1, different from the plastic).
+The plastic when placed between the electrodes acts as a dielectric and displaces air (which has a dielectric constant of 1, different from the plastic).
 Consequently, the capacitance between the electrodes changes.
 The capacitance changes can then be measured and correlated with the material's thickness.

-Capacitive sensors circuits can be constructed that are able to detect changes in capacitance on the order of a 10^{−5} picofarads (10 attofarads).
+Capacitive sensor circuits can be constructed that are able to detect changes in capacitance on the order of 10^{−5} picofarads (10 attofarads).